 Vendeur : CitiRetail, Stevenage, Royaume-Uni

 Paperback.
 Etat : new.
 Paperback.
 Though raised in Newcastle's coal-mining community, Charles Hutton (17371823) went on to make his mark as a teacher and mathematician.
 A fellow of the Royal Society (and recipient of the Copley medal), he carried out research into the convergence of series, ballistics, and the density of the earth.
 After flooding destroyed several bridges across the Tyne in November 1771, he began to study the design of bridges, and published this mathematical treatment in 1772.
 It demonstrates the ideal properties of arches and piers, with due consideration given to the force of water flowing against these structures.
 Hutton's practical observations also enhance a section that provides definitions of relevant terms.
 Not merely a solution to the demands of transport and trade, a well-designed bridge, in Hutton's eyes, stands as a structure of elegance and beauty.
 After flooding destroyed several bridges across the Tyne in November 1771, the mathematician Charles Hutton (17371823) published this mathematical treatment the following year.
 The work demonstrates the preferred dimensions of arches and piers, and analyses the force of water they must withstand.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 N° de réf. du vendeur 9781108070492

 Quantité disponible : 1 disponible(s)